CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g18/README.md

 ## Final Report
 You can view our project's final report [here](18-FinalReport-2.pdf).

-## Deployed Product
+## Deployment
 SHReK Tech is deployed on [https://shrektech.herokuapp.com/](https://shrektech.herokuapp.com/).
 You can give it a try!

-## Manual Deployment
+## Local Build
-If you would like to deploy our application manually, you can do so by following these steps:
+If you would like to build our application locally, you can do so by following these steps:

+### Prerequisites:
+This application requires the following to be installed on your local computer:
+- Node
+- Python

 ### Clone our repository into your local computer:
 1. Clone our repository using `git clone https://github.com/CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g18.git`